fallenangel2305/NSFW-Detector-API/README.md

 ## Endpoint for checking

-`/analyze` route that accepts POST requests and multipart/form-data information. which returns a true or flase `/detect` route that accepts POST requests and multipart/form-data information, which returns a ratio of safe and unsafe
+`/analyze` route that accepts POST requests and multipart/form-data information. which returns a true or flase.
+`/detect` route that accepts POST requests and multipart/form-data information, which returns a ratio of safe and unsafe.